Gbemisola23/ebinnaturals/README.md

             order confirmations and save my perosnal information.
       * As a site user I can search for products by name or description so that I can find the best rated products in a specific category.
-      * As a site user I can sort multiple categories of products simultaneously so that I can find the best rated across broad categories.
+      * As a site user I can sort multiple categories of
+        products simultaneously so that I can find the best rated across broad categories.
-      * As a site user I can view list of products so that I can select the one to purchase
+      * As a shopper I can view list of products so that I can select the one to purchase
-      * As a site user I can look at product details so that I can view the price and other product details.
+      * As a shopper I can look at product details so that I can view the price and other product details.
       * As a site user I can view the contents of my shopping bag so that I can be able to make any adjustments.
-      * As a site user I can view the total of my purchase so that I can avoid spendingg too much.
+      * As a site user I can view the total of my purchase so that I can avoid spending too much.
-      * As a site user I can update my bag by adding more or remove products so that I can decide on the number of products I intend to buy
+      * As a site user I can update my bag by adding more or remove products so that I can decide on the number of products I intend to buy.
       * As a site user I can identify deals and clearance so that I can take advantage of special savings on products.
       * As a site user I can view my order summary so that I can verify it before confirming
       * As a site user I can easily select the quantity of a product so that I can ensure I select the right quantity.
       * As a site user I can checkout securely so that I can I maintain the level of trust on the site
-      * As a site user I can view paginated posts so that I can select which posts to view
+      * As a site user I can view blog posts so that I can select which posts to view.
-      * As a site user I can view all posts so that I can decide what I may be interested in reading
+      * As a site user I can view all posts so that I can decide what I may be interested in reading.
-      * As a site user I can comment to the blog posts so that I can express my opinion to the post
+      * As a site user I can comment to the blog posts so that I can express my opinion to the post.
-      * As a site user I can use the contact form so that I can contact the site owners
+      * As a site user I can use the contact form so that I can contact the site owners.
+      * As a site user/shopper I can contact the business through their social media profiles.
       * As a site user I can sign up to newsletter so that I can keep updated on the latest news